(click to skip ahead)

 Please choose one of the following prompts and respond in 250 words or fewer:

-• “It’s not easy being green…” was the frequent refrain of Kermit the Frog.
-How has difference been a part of your life, and how have you embraced it as part of your identity and outlook?
+- "It's not easy being green…" was the frequent refrain of Kermit the Frog.
+How has difference been a part of your life, and how have you embraced it as part of your identity, outlook, or sense of purpose?

 How to Write Each Supplemental Essay Prompt for Dartmouth